The licence tax regime is regulated in Articles 61h-61o of Local Taxes and Fees Act (LTFA).

 - Pawn brokers;

-- Vacation services (pleasure boats, jeep-drawn mini-trains, merry-go-rounds);
+- Vacation services (pleasure craft, jeep-drawn mini-trains, carousels);

 - Motor vehicle driving instruction;